 It might be difficult to work this out for every order so if this is the case, use your average order value and what it costs for you to ship the majority of your orders.
 Although this will be an estimate, it will give you some idea of the feasibility of offering free shipping.

 Your last batch of orders was for the values of £86, £112, £71, £65 and £105.
 Add this up and you get the figure of £439.
 Divide this by the number of transactions, which is five, and you get your average order value (AOV).
 In this case, it is £87.80.
 It would therefore be logical for you to provide free shipping on orders over £100.

 This will help to push up your average order size as customers may top up to hit this figure.
 This in turn will provide you with more profit, which you can use to offset the cost of the free shipping.

 Take note of our advice on how to keep shipping costs down and you will find your profits improve.
 By being in control, understanding your costs and the minds of your customers, you can put in place the pricing strategies that best suit your e-commerce site.

 You may not be as big as Amazon but that doesn’t mean that you can’t make use of some of the valuable strategies that they implement.
 By taking time out to research competitor sites, keep on top of the rates you are paying and build strong relationships with your shipping suppliers, managing your shipping costs will become second nature.

 We hope this guide has given you a good idea of how to reduce shipping costs for your business.
-Another way you can optimize your shipping and fulfillment is by using an advanced order fulfillment platform.
+Another way you can optimise your shipping and fulfillment is by using an advanced order fulfilment platform.